Educational institutions, school districts, student organizations, and private schools.

 (iv) Amounts received by private schools for providing meals to students where the meals are provided exclusively for students, teachers, staff, and their guests.
 However, refer to the comments under retailing for the taxability of meals sold to guests of students.
 Income from providing meals to students by educational institutions is deductible.

-(v) Amounts received from owners of coin operated vending machines or amusement devices for allowing the placement of those machines on the premises of the school.
-(Refer also to WAC 458-20-187
+(v) Amounts received from owners of vending machines that operate after accepting payment, for allowing the placement of those machines on the premises of the school.
+For additional information on sales through vending machines, see WAC 458-20-187

 (b) Retailing.
 Activities and sources of income subject to the retailing B&O tax include, but are not limited to, the following: